 Not surprisingly, the most frequent recommendation for post-menopausal weight gain is for you to get moving.
-Estroven Weight Management has developed a really strong program especially for users of its product that features an easy-to-follow, comprehensive training schedule from veteran trainer Deb Horn.
+Estroven Weight Management has developed a really strong progra especially for users of its product that features an easy-to-follow, comprehensive training schedule from veteran trainer Deb Horn.
 She thinks, as do I, that training should be time-efficient, goal-oriented and fun.

 Your body’s changing, so change up your routine, says Horn, and you can leave elastic-waistband pants in the closet.

 Let me know if you embark on this plan.
 I’d love to hear about your results.

 September is Menopause Awareness Month.
 To help prepare for menopause, check out Estroven’s website to browse their product suite as well as tips and tricks for managing the good, the bad, and the sweaty!